-- Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 8.
-Inspect the vanes (14) and push rods (77) for wear and damage, and replace as follows: - a.
-Partially install the non-driven end of the rotor and shaft (13) into the open side of the pump cylinder. - b.
+- 8. Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 9.
+Inspect the vanes (14) and push rods (77) for wear and damage, and replace as follows: - Partially install the non-driven end of the rotor and shaft (13) into the open side of the pump cylinder. - b.
 Leave part of the rotor outside of the cylinder so that the bottom vanes can be installed and held in place as the push rods are installed in the push rod holes of the rotor.
 Insert the new vanes into the rotor slots with the rounded edges outward, and the vane relief grooves facing TOWARDS the direction of rotation.
-See Figure 4. - After the bottom vanes (14) and push rods (77) are installed, insert the rotor and shaft (13) fully into the cylinder (12). - d.
+Refer to Figure 4. - c.
+After the bottom vanes and push rods are installed, insert the rotor and shaft fully into the cylinder. - d.
 Install the remaining vanes into the top positions of the rotor.
-Rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots. - Install the inboard head (20), mechanical seal, and bearing as instructed in steps 2 through 7.
-Apply a thin coating of motor oil on the inboard shaft to aid installation. - 10.
-Rotate the shaft by hand to engage the mechanical seal drive tangs, and to test for binding or tight spots.
+If equipped with a mechanical seal, rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots. - 10.
+Install the inboard head, mechanical seal or lip seal, and bearing as instructed in steps 2 through 7.
+Apply a thin coating of motor oil on the inboard shaft to aid installation. - 11.
+Rotate the shaft by hand to engage the mechanical seal drive tangs (if equipped), and to test for binding or tight spots.
 If the rotor does not turn freely, lightly tap the rims of the heads with a soft faced mallet until the correct position is found.
 Install all of the remaining head capscrews for each head and uniformly torque to 25 lbs. ft (34 Nm).

-11. LOCKNUT INSTALLATION
+12. LOCKNUT INSTALLATION

 The bearing locknuts (24A) and lockwashers (24B) MUST be installed and adjusted properly.
 Overtightening locknuts can cause bearing failure or a broken lockwasher tang.
 Loose locknuts will allow the rotor to shift against the heads, causing wear.
-See Figure 7.
+See Figure 10.

 - a.
-On both ends of the pump shaft, install a lockwasher (24B) with the tangs facing outward, followed by a locknut (24A) with the tapered end inward.
-Ensure the inner tang "A" of the lockwasher is located in the slot in the shaft threads, bending it slightly, if necessary. - Tighten both locknuts (24A) to ensure that the bearings (24) are bottomed in the head recess.
+On both ends of the pump shaft, Install a lockwasher (24B) with the tangs facing outward, followed by a locknut (24A) with the tapered end inward.
+Ensure the inner tang "A" of the lockwasher is located in the slot in the shaft threads, bending it slightly, if necessary. - Tighten both locknuts to ensure that the bearings are bottomed in the head recess.
 DO NOT overtighten and bend or shear the lockwasher inner tang. - c.
 Loosen both locknuts one complete turn. - d.
 Tighten one locknut until a slight rotor drag is felt when turning the shaft by hand. - e.
 Back off the nut the width of one lockwasher tang "B".
 Secure the nut by bending the closest aligned lockwasher tang into the slot in the locknut.
-The pump should turn freely when rotated by hand.
+The pump should turn freely when rotated by hand. - f.
 Tighten the opposite locknut by hand until it is snug against the bearing.
 Then, using a spanner wrench, tighten the nut the width of one lockwasher tang.
 Tighten just past the desired tang, then back off the nut to align the tang with the locknut slot.
 Secure the nut by bending the aligned lockwasher tang into the slot in the locknut.
-Tighten locknut setscrews (24C) on both ends of shaft.
-The pump should continue to turn freely when rotated by hand.
+The pump should continue to turn freely when rotated by hand. - g.

-- f.
 To check adjustment, grasp the nut and washer with fingers and rotate back and forth.
-If this cannot be done, one or both locknuts are too tight and should be alternately loosened one stop at a time (.001") (25 microns).
-Begin by loosening the locknut adjusted last. - g.
-After adjustment is complete, remove the bearing cover capscrews and 3/8" washers from both ends of the pump.
+If this cannot be done, one or both locknuts are too tight and should be alternately loosened one stop at a time (.001").
+Begin by loosening the locknut adjusted last. - After adjustment is complete, remove the bearing cover capscrews and 3/8" washers from both ends of the pump.